SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ## Equipment Leasing

 * Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
-(A capital lease is sometimes referred to as a finance lease.)
+(A capital lease is sometimes referred to as a finance lease or sales lease.)
 * Operating lease: This is the lower cost option.
 At the end of the agreement you'll have the option to return the equipment or replace it with a new version.

 Below are some typical industries we serve and types of equipment requests we process.